-Boiled red potatoes are a simple side dish to create on the fly.
-Delicious when painted with butter and parmesan, or seasonings can be customized to your tastes.
+Boiled red potatoes are an easy side dish to create on the fly.
+These tender potatoes are delicious when painted with butter and parmesan, or seasonings can be customized to your tastes.

-Boiled red potatoes are an almost effortless side dish that allows for infinite possibilities.
-The potatoes are simmered in water until hot and tender then can be tossed with butter, salt, and flavorings of your choice, such as Parmesan or your favorite seasoning blend.
+Boiled red potatoes are one of the easiest ways to prepare a delicious side dish.
+Best of all, it allows for infinite possibilities.
+The potatoes are simmered in water until hot and tender then can be tossed with butter, salt, and flavorings of your choice, such as Parmesan, fresh herbs, or your favorite seasoning blend.

 Red Potato Substitutions